 The final card developed is a "Critical Incident Card" (red card).
 Instructors determining that the student's level of performance is below that level acceptable for this stage in the program according to the Quarterly Objectives on the back of the sheet, and that the performance could or would have caused significant morbidity or mortality without intervention, are asked to complete this card.
 They must have the student sign it and send it directly to the School.
 To receive a Critical Incident Card is very serious.
-At the quarterly Faculty Committee meeting, all Critical Incident Cards will be discussed.
-Each affiliate is invited to have a representative present at this meeting.
-Each student's quarterly performance at each affiliate is discussed in these meetings.
+Any student receiving a Red Card may be required to complete a drug screen within 24 hours of the school receiving notice of the Red Card.
+At the NAP council and quarterly Progressions Committee meeting, all Critical Incident Cards will be discussed.
+Each student's quarterly performance at each affiliate is discussed in the Progressions Committee meetings.

-Receipt of Critical Incident Cards can lead to probation, suspension, or in extreme cases, such as an affiliate site's refusal to allow the student to continue in that rotation, termination.
+Receipt of Critical Incident Cards can lead to probation, suspension, or in extreme cases, such as an affiliate site's refusal to allow the student to continue in that rotation, or failure of a Rotations; may lead to termination from the program.

 All cards will become part of the student's permanent file.
 A letter grade for clinical performance will be recorded on the transcript.
-Information used in tabulating this grade follows the section regarding Clinical Case Records because clinical evaluations, care plans, paperwork, and faculty review of performance are utilized in this grade.
+Information used in tabulating this grade follows the section regarding Clinical Case Records because clinical evaluations, care plans, paperwork, and faculty/mentor review of performance are utilized in this grade.

 During quarterly Evaluations Committee meetings, daily case evaluations, any cards, and general observations about each student are discussed.
 Any recommendations by that committee are given to the Progressions Committee, which typically meets the following week.
 The Progressions Committee makes the final decision relative to any action regarding performance.
-Should it be determined that there may be a negative decision by the Progressions Committee (i.e., probation), the student will be offered the opportunity to discuss his performance with the Progressions Committee, prior to any decision.
+Should it be determined that there may be a negative decision by the Progressions Committee (i.e., probation or termination), the student will be offered the opportunity to discuss his performance with the Progressions Committee, prior to any decision.

-Clinical Care Plan Submission (First Year Students):
+Clinical Care Plan Submission

+(First Year Students)